callium/the-binding-of-aisaac/README.md

 All of the genetic information is found in "genetics.py".
 Sorry if the names are confusing...

 As of right now, the beats I plan to collect are:

-    movement_direction # Which direction the player is moving which can be used to determine if the player is moving towards or away from an enemy
+    movement_direction # Which direction the player is moving which can be used to determine if the player is moving towards or away from an enemy => integer

-    shot_direction # Same principle as movement direction, but with the damage dealing component of the agent
+    shot_direction # Same principle as movement direction, but with the damage dealing component of the agent => integer

-    player_location # The X & Y coordinate location of the player

-    enemy_locations # The X & Y coordinates of all enemies in the room
+    player_location # The X & Y coordinate location of the player enemy_locations # The X & Y coordinates of all enemies in the room is enemy above => bool

-The points of data extrapolated for the beats are being referred to as notes.
-These notes are what the fitness algorithm will use to determine how well the agent did (these will reward fitness points):

-    enemy_shot_at # Boolean, was the enemy shot at?

-    agent_not_in_contact_with_enemy # Boolean, was the agent avoiding an enemy?
+        is enemy to the right => bool
+        is enemy to the left => bool
+        is enemy below => bool
+        is enemy close => bool

+Tensorflow will take the six points of data along with training data to hopefully produce results There will be 6 input points of data (move_dir, shot_dir, enem_abov, enem_belo, enem_left, enem_righ)

 ## Instructions
 * must own The Binding of Isaac Afterbirth+ (on Steam)